matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 ![Formula for Normal Distribution](/Course-Content/Images/Equations/normal-distribution.png)

-You will not need to compute values using this function directly in this course, but notice that the function takes three parameters: *x*, the values from the data set, *μ*, the population mean, and *σ*, the population standard devation, and produces a bell-shaped curve that looks like this:
+You will not need to compute values using this function directly in this course, but notice that the function takes three parameters: *x*, the values from the data set, *μ*, the population mean, and *σ*, the population standard deviation, and produces a bell-shaped curve that looks like this:

 ![Curve of the Normal Distribution](/Course-Content/Images/normal-distribution.png)